 - Don't drink caffeine or alcohol.
 Go to bed at the same time every night and wake up at the same time every morning (even on the weekends).

-- Sleep in a cool room.
+- Sleep in a cold room.
 If you are lying awake in bed, listening to the litany of worries your brain is churning through, get up, go into a different place, and do an activity, then return to bed when you're ready.

 - Meditate to calm your nervous system and your mind.
 Don't default to sleeping pills, which are "blunt instruments that do not produce naturalistic sleep," he said.